 We pride ourselves on being able to provide nearly anything you may desire: Wireless Internet(so, bring your laptop!), Satellite TV, VCR, DVD player (the local video rental outlet is open 7 days a week), CD player (feel free to browse our big music collection), books, and current magazines, (the New Yorker), not to mention our local knowledge of available activities, events, and venues for dining, relaxation, and entertainment.
 Outdoor propane barbecue available.
 Dine alfresco on your private deck.

-In the morning we will bring as large a breakfast as you want to you in the B&B. We both enjoy cooking, and look forward to serving you.
+In the morning we will bring as large a breakfast as you want to you in the B&B. I enjoy cooking, and look forward to serving you.

 Our property is a working farm toward the northern end of Denman Island, six minutes drive from the ferry landing, and adjacent to more than a thousand acres of undeveloped forest.
 From China Moon it is a five minute walk to Chickadee Lake, which offers visitors the chance to swim, kayak, canoe, fish, or simply observe the abundant wildlife: beaver, deer, eagles, geese, ravens, woodpeckers, and the like.